 However this section applicable only when sale consideration of the immovable property more than 50 Lacs.

-TDS on amount paid in Installment:- According to Sec-194IA TDS is to be deducted at the time of payment.
+According to Sec-194IA TDS is to be deducted at the time of payment.
 The date of transfer is not relevant.
 It is not required to be deducted at the time of transfer but is required to be deducted at the time of payment.

 So even if advance payment is being made TDS would be required to be deducted.
 In case the payment is being made in installments to the seller, then TDS would be deducted at the time of paying each installment.

-More than one Buyer or Seller :- In case where more than one buyer or seller and individual purchase price of each buyer is less than 50 lacs, but the aggregate value of transaction exceed Rs 50 Lacs, then Sec-194 IA would be applicable and TDS on such property required to be deducted and deposit with the Govt. before Due date.
+In case where more than one buyer or seller and individual purchase price of each buyer is less than 50 lacs, but the aggregate value of transaction exceed Rs 50 Lacs, then Sec-194 IA would be applicable and TDS on such property required to be deducted and deposit with the Govt. before Due date.

-TDS in case when property is Finance through Bank :- Provision will also apply even when property is financed through a bank loan.
+Provision will also apply even when property is financed through a bank loan.
 Buyer will have to ensure that he himself or bank deducts tax before disbursing the loan to the seller.

-2) In this provision, provision of Sec-203A will not apply.
+2) Provision of Sec-203A will not apply.

 5) The TDS Certificate shall be issued in Form 16B within 15 days from the due date of deposit.

-8) The provision will also apply even in case where buyer bought an Under Construction Property prior to the provision coming into effect but he has to make the balance payment after 1st June, 2013.
+8) The provision will also apply even in case where buyer bought an under construction property prior to the provision coming into effect but he has to make the balance payment after 1st June, 2013.

 ( Author is a CA Student and can be reached at E-Mail-: firstname.lastname@example.org)